Skip navigation

 • Make sure your child knows that nothing they did caused the cancer.

 • Explain procedures and tests before you arrive.
 Let your child know what will happen, and it is OK to be scared or cry.
-Assure your child that doctors have ways to make tests less painful.
+Assure your child that health care providers have ways to make tests less painful.

 • Make sure you or your child's health care team offers choices and rewards.